Toothed whale: Echolocation

+The melon consists of fat, and the skull of any such creature containing a melon will have a large depression.
+The melon size varies between species, the bigger it is, the more dependent they are on it.
+A beaked whale, for example, has a small bulge sitting on top of its skull, whereas a sperm whale's head is filled mainly with the melon.
+Directional asymmetry in the skull has been seen amongst many generations, used for echolocation.
+This asymmetry is useful in focusing the use of bio sonar effectively when deep diving for prey.
+Odontocetes are well adapted to hear sounds at ultrasonic frequencies, as opposed to mysticetes who generally hear sounds within the range of infrasonic frequencies.

+Communication calls

-Bottlenose dolphins have been found to have signature whistles unique to a specific individual.
-These whistles are used for dolphins to communicate with one another by identifying an individual.
+Bottlenose dolphins have been found to have signature whistles unique to each individual.
+Dolphins use these whistles to communicate with one another by identifying an individual.
 It can be seen as the dolphin equivalent of a name for humans.

-Because dolphins are generally associated in groups, communication is necessary.
-Signal masking is when other similar sounds (conspecific sounds) interfere with the original acoustic sound.
+Because dolphins generally live in groups, communication is necessary.
+Signal masking is when other similar sounds (conspecific sounds) interfere with the original sound.
 In larger groups, individual whistle sounds are less prominent.
-Dolphins tend to travel in pods, in some instances including up to 600 members.
+Dolphins tend to travel in pods, sometimes of up to 600 members.

 Life history and behaviour

 Intelligence

 Cetaceans are known to communicate and therefore are able to teach, learn, cooperate, scheme, and grieve.
 The neocortex of many species of dolphins is home to elongated spindle neurons that, prior to 2007, were known only in hominids.
 In humans, these cells are involved in social conduct, emotions, judgement, and theory of mind.
 Dolphin spindle neurons are found in areas of the brain homologous to where they are found in humans, suggesting they perform a similar function.

 Brain size was previously considered a major indicator of the intelligence of an animal.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain to body mass may increase the amount of brain mass available for more complex cognitive tasks.
 Allometric analysis indicates that mammalian brain size scales around the two-thirds or three-quarters exponent of the body mass.
-Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalisation quotient that can be used as another indication of animal intelligence.
+Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalization quotient that can be used as another indication of animal intelligence.
 Sperm whales have the largest brain mass of any animal on earth, averaging 8,000 cm3 and 7.8 kg in mature males, in comparison to the average human brain which averages 1450 cm3 in mature males.
 The brain to body mass ratio in some odontocetes, such as belugas and narwhals, is second only to humans.